Sebbyball/Windows-on-RPI-2-3/README.md

 # Windows-on-RPI-2-3
-How to install Windows 10 ARM64 on raspberry pi 2/3
+How to install Windows 10 ARM64 on raspberry pi 2/3 (Windows software is quite slow on the Raspberry Pi)

 # Equipment:
 1. SD card (at least 16GB or more)